Aleksandr Baranov (general)

-Aleksandr Ivanovich Baranov (Александр Иванович Баранов; 13 May 1946 – 12 March 2025) was a Russian Ground Forces army general who commanded the Volga–Ural Military District from 2001 to 2004 and the North Caucasus Military District from 2004 to 2008.
+General of the Army Aleksandr Ivanovich Baranov (Note: Александр Иванович Баранов) (13 May 1946 – 12 March 2025) was a Russian military officer who commanded the Volga–Ural Military District from 2001 to 2004 and the North Caucasus Military District from 2004 to 2008.
 He served in the Second Chechen War and was a recipient of the title Hero of the Russian Federation.

 Military career

 Baranov was born on 13 May 1946 in Kegeyli, Karakalpak Autonomous SSR, Uzbek Soviet Socialist Republic.
 He was an ethnic Russian.
 He entered the Soviet Army in 1963, and in 1967 he graduated from the Tashkent Higher Combined Arms Command School to be commissioned as an officer.
 Baranov served in reconnaissance, and commanded units from the platoon to battalion level.
 In 1977 he became a distinguished graduate of the Frunze Military Academy.
 After that he served with the Group of Soviet Forces in Germany, where he worked in staff and command positions at the regimental and division level.
 Baranov was the commander of the 24th Motor Rifle Division from 1984 to 1987 and then the first deputy commander of the 8th Tank Army.
 In 1991 he graduated from the Soviet General Staff Academy and was made the chief of staff and first deputy commander of the 22nd Combined Arms Army.